islomar/katas/poker-hands/README.md

 ##TODO
+* showDown() should return void, and check interaction with OutputWriter.
 * Implement the missing rules
 * Leave only one way of creating a card
 * Pending FlushRule.creatematchingRuleCardsExtractor()... indeed, why did I need it??